Aalten municipality sets course for new indoor pool

 Future of outdoor pools

-Councilman Rik van Lochem: "I understand there are ideas from residents about the future of Blue Lake and the role the community can play in it.
+Alderman van Lochem: "I understand that residents have ideas about the future of Het Blauwe Meer and the role that the community can play in this.
 I find this local involvement very valuable.
 That is why the municipality is willing to provide space for such initiatives and to play a facilitating role in this.
-And that naturally also applies to any civic initiatives around nature outdoor pool 't Walfort in Aalten."
+And that also applies, of course, to any citizens' initiatives concerning the 't Walfort natural outdoor swimming pool in Aalten."

 Follow-up research